-Spain exports its olive oils to more than 170 countries around the world.
-Considering that there are just over 190 countries existing today, we can say with confidence that you can find Spanish Olive Oil in practically any corner of the globe.
+Spain exports its Olive Oils to more than 170 countries around the world.
+Considering that there are just over 190 countries existing today, we can say with confidence that you can find Olive Oils from Spain in practically any corner of the globe.

 For that reason, it should be no surprise that an Englishman can go to his local supermarket in, say, the County of Northumbria, on the Scottish border, and acquire a bottle of Extra Virgin Olive Oil from Spain.
-But, what would you think if we told you that his distant ancestor, living in the same county over 2,000 years ago, also fed his family using Spanish Olive Oil?
+But, what would you think if we told you that his distant ancestor, living in the same county over 2,000 years ago, also fed his family using Olive Oil from Spain?

 These containers, as explained to us by José Remesal, a professor of Ancient History at the University of Barcelona, a researcher specializing in the history of the Roman Empire, had the equivalent of our modern-day labels, which made it possible to track their origins and the path that they traveled throughout the Empires: